denironyx/Data-Warehouse-Systems/2.0 Business Intelligence Data Warehouse/2. Data Integration/README.md

 -   Load include all of the process of loading the data into a target system.
 This part includes several processors like surrogate management, table management and several other processors.

 You can load the data into a data warehouse or a data mart.

+In an organization data is usually stored in two types of databases.
+1. Operational Database
+2. Datawarehouse, but system store data but they serve different purposes

+An operational database stores realtime information about one particular part of a business e.g. In another hand a data warehouse pulls data from different sources for the purpose of analytics and reporting